An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents Forgey has been spelled Fergus, Fergie, Forgie, Forgus, Ferris, Farris and many more.

-First found in Galloway, Ireland where St. Fergus (Fergustian) (circa 730 AD) was an Irish bishop, who went to Scotland as a missionary.
+First found in Galloway (Gaelic: Gall-ghaidhealaibh), an area of southwestern Scotland, now part of the Council Area of Dumfries and Galloway, that formerly consisted of the counties of Wigtown (West Galloway) and Kirkcudbright (East Galloway), Ireland where St. Fergus (Fergustian) (circa 730 AD) was an Irish bishop, who went to Scotland as a missionary.
 He settled near Strageath and founded three churches in Strogeth and two in Caithness.
 It is possible that he was the Fergustus Pictus who went to Rome in 721 AD.
 According to Irish lore, a family of this name descend from Fergus, Prince of Galloway (d.
 1161), who is said to have married a daughter of Henry I of England.

 This web page shows only a small excerpt of our Forgey research.
 Another 283 words(20 lines of text) covering the years 1300, 1466, 1499, and 1582 are included under the topic Early Forgey History in all our PDF Extended History products.